 This 3-channel all-tube 10/45/90-watt 12″ amp offers you the classic Mesa Boogie sound, with the 5-Band Graphic EQ offering a great range of sound and tone shaping possibilities, making it an amp that suites a great variety of styles and genres.
 This is due to the 90 Watt Mesa Boogie Mark V letting you use anything from tweed-like tones to British crunch and the trademark Boogie overdrive.
 All of which makes it a great amp for the rehearsal room, as well as for live shows.

 Here is one of the more highly valued vintage Peavey tube amps.
 This 50 Watt Peavey amp has four EL84 and three 12AX7 tubes.
 The amp comes with a 2 channel preamp and a 3 band passive EQ (middle, treble, bass) along with pre and post-gain controls on lead channel, as well as normal and bright inputs.

-All in all this amp serves some really fine vintage sounds and is suitable for anything from blues to bluesy psych rock, plus the 50 Watts should be enough both for the rehearsal, as well as the live setting.
+All in all this amp serves some really fine vintage sounds and is one of the best tube amps for blues to bluesy psych rock, plus the 50 Watts should be enough both for the rehearsal, as well as the live setting.

 6. Vox Custom AC30C2

 This vintage style 30 Watt Vox tube amp with a pair of 12″ Celestion G12M Greenback speakers features 3 x 12AX7 preamp tubes and 4 x EL84 tubes.
 The amps two channels are Normal and Top Boost, with bass/treble control for the latter channel.
 Other features include tremolo with depth and speed control and a spring reverb.
 All of this to give an ample range of tone-shaping.